 Symptoms:

-- The front wheel starts to wobble on gravel or unpaved roads
+- The front wheel starts to flutter on gravel or unpaved roads

-- The rear feels unstable or drifts unexpectedly in turns
+- The rear feels unstable or drifts unexpectedly in corners

-- The motorcycle loses balance on bumps or jumps
+- The motorcycle loses balance on undulations or jumps

 - Uneven tuning between front and rear suspension